-Walking about the house one can’t help notice the exquisite, interior hallway where espresso tile floors and base molding of inlaid Spanish tile create poetic contrast against elaborate archways and a series of curved, groin-vaulted ceilings, all in white.
-The grand scale and beauty of this space, like the courtyard, are sources of elegance that further frame the home as a true estate.
+Walking about the house one can’t help but notice the exquisite, interior hallway where espresso tile floors and base molding of inlaid Spanish tile create poetic contrast against elaborate archways and a series of curved, groin-vaulted ceilings, all in white.
+The grand scale and beauty of this space, like the courtyard, are sources of elegance that further frame 17 Crest Road East as a true estate.

 A ranch of such beauty, and one located in such a treasured spot, demands that a certain amount of entertaining take place.
-Features that facilitate this include two enormous motor courts for parking, and a lower level of the home, approximately 1000 square feet of additional space that can be transformed into a movie theater or other gathering place.
-The courtyard, too, can be quickly converted to a festive party zone, complete with fresh-air cooking delights like a grand barbecue grill and a pizza oven.
+Features that facilitate this include two enormous motor courts for parking, and a lower level of 17 Crest Road East, approximately 1000 square feet of additional space that can be transformed into a movie theater or other gathering place.
+The courtyard, too, can be quickly converted into a festive party zone, complete with fresh-air cooking delights like a grand barbecue grill and a pizza oven.

 “Its details are very impressive, and the setting and location set it apart from other properties.”

 Another spot that’s been carefully planned for formal dinner parties is an airy, formal dining room where the ceiling is framed in aqua tile and custom studded in Western details; directly adjacent, a completely stocked second kitchen adds to the ease of preparing and serving food.